yuanmingqi/tamc2024/docs/call_for_papers.md

 Submission link: [EasyChair](https://easychair.org/conferences/?conf=tamc2024)

 ## **Publication**
+The proceedings of the conference will be published by Springer-Verlag in the Lecture Notes in Computer Science (LNCS) series, and will be available for distribution at the conference.
 Selected high quality papers will be invited for submission to special issues of **Information and Computation, Theoretical Computer Science, Theory of Computing Systems, and Acta Informatica**, with the submission deadline being shortly after the conference.
 Submissions will undergo a standard peer review process according to the usual editorial standards of the journal.